Deploy: Co-op Cloud

 First login

-After deployment, open your domain in a browser.
-You’ll be redirected to Authentik to create your admin account via invite link, then complete the setup wizard:
+After deployment, open your domain in a browser and follow the setup wizard:

 - Choose channels — enable Voice, SMS, WhatsApp, Signal, and/or Reports

-- Configure providers — enter credentials for each channel
+- Configure providers — enter credentials for each enabled channel

 - Review and finish